MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

    ![Go to Manage and then Authentication](media/auth-manage-sm.png)

 2. Enter the information as described for each of the fields in the following table.
-The information required depends on your specific setup and provider.
-For questions about the required information, contact your administrator or identity provider.
+The information required depends on your setup and provider.
+If you have questions about the required information, contact your administrator or identity provider.

 3. Click **Save** to finish the configuration.